It's a Demo: Background

-The song was recorded at Marley Marl's home studio in Queensbridge, Queens, New York City and was originally indented to be a demo track.
+The song was recorded at Marley Marl's home studio in Queensbridge, Queens, New York City and was originally intended to be a demo track.
 It proved to be popular, however, and became Kool G Rap & DJ Polo's first single, premiered by DJ Mr. Magic on WBLS days after it was recorded.
 In a 2011 interview, Kool G Rap recalled:

 [The "It's a Demo" session] is still kind of vivid.
 It was in the 'hood, Queensbridge Projects.
 It was real dim at the time; lights down in the studio; equipment running.
 Marley had never heard me before.
 He's just eager to hear me because of his boy Polo blowing me up like, "Yo, I got this young kid that's crazy!"
 When [Marley] heard what came out of my mouth nobody ever said, "Yo, G Rap, we want you to be with the Juice Crew."
 It just happened.